-Below is a compilation of client questions BPHR’s Director Lisa Salcido addressed recently in her bi-weekly “Ask the Advisor” Q&A. Give them a read.
+Below is a compilation of client questions BPHR’s Director Lisa Salcido addressed recently in her regular “Ask the Advisor” Q&A. Give them a read.
 The issues presented are universal and may arise at your workplace someday.

 Question: I have received several complaints about an employee’s noticeable body odor.
 How should we handle this problem?